Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

   - When you open an AWS account, CloudTrail begins logging all of your management events automatically.
   - It stores 90 days of management events in the event history, which you can view, search, and download at any time.
   - The event history log doesn’t record data events.
+- A **trail** is a confi guration that directs CloudTrail to record specifi ed events in log files and deliver them to an S3 bucket